Clonycavan Man: Death

 Clonycavan Man is believed to have been murdered, based on an examination of the evidence found on his body by the Garda Technical Bureau (Irish Police Forensic Division).
 His skull looks to have been split open by a sharp implement.
 There is a deep wound on the top of his head, and parts of his brain have been found in this wound.
 There is also a large laceration across the bridge of his nose leading under his right eye.
 This is believed to be the blow that killed him.
 Both injuries seem to have been caused by the same sharp implement, most likely an axe.
 He was also disembowelled.

 The reasons for his killing are unknown, but it is theorized by some that he was a ritual sacrifice of some type.
 His nipples and other body parts that consist of fragile tissue were missing, which could be from natural decomposition, or possibly mutilation.
 A hill that could possibly have been used for kingship ceremonies was near the bog where Clonycavan Man was found, leading to further speculation about the body.

 Radiocarbon dating has placed his death to between 392 BC and 201 BC, during the Iron Age of western Europe, making his remains around 2,300 years old.

 Display

-Clonycavan Man has formed part of an exhibit in the National Museum of Ireland in Dublin - and featured in the exhibition "Kingship and Sacrifice", 2006-2007.
+Clonycavan Man is part of an exhibit in the National Museum of Ireland in Dublin, and was included in the exhibition "Kingship and Sacrifice", 2006–2007.